lftp(1) General Commands Manual lftp(1)

 writing

--N, --newer-than=SPEC download only files newer than specified time
+-N, --newer-than=SPEC download only files newer than specified time, or

---older-than=SPEC download only files older than specified time
+--older-than=SPEC download only files older than specified time, or

 --size-range=RANGE download only files with size in specified range